-As the legal cannabis industry turns into big business, there is the potential to lose the sense of community that goes part and parcel with the marijuana lifestyle.
+As the legal cannabis industry turns into a big business, there is the potential to lose the sense of community that goes part and parcel with the marijuana lifestyle.
 One company that has not forgotten the importance of the cannabis community is Lightshade, a Colorado-based business that operates six dispensaries in Denver and Aurora- with two more locations opening this fall.
 Lightshade has begun a corporate social responsibility (CSR) initiative to give back to the communities in which it serves and the environment itself.

 As a cultivator of top-shelf cannabis strains like Durban Poison and Blue Dream, Lightshade is constantly looking for new ways to reduce its carbon footprint.
 The company is currently in the midst of testing new high-efficiency LED lights as well as building an innovative greenhouse that will significantly lower the amounts of carbon emitted during a growth cycle.
 Lightshade also uses capillary mats during cultivation, as they attempt to ensure that not a single drop of water is wasted.

 In June 2017, Lightshade’s CSR team took a trip to DeLaney Community Farm in Aurora, Colorado to assist refugees from Burma, Senegal, and Afghanistan in preparing the fields to grow fresh food for their use as well as a community share.
 Lightshade team members worked alongside the refugees weeding and preparing the fields for planting.
 The team from Lightshade was happy to be in the community supporting area residents and the farm was very grateful for the extra hands.